dinith95/CodingBook/cloud/azure/cosmos_db.md

 - max 50gb in container

 ### Autoscale
-- set Max RUs amount can be specifed and the containers will scale within those values based on demand.
+- set **Max and MIN RUs** amount can be specifed and the containers will scale within those values based on demand.
 - minimum 10% of the max RUs count.

 ## Throughputs